 IE EEE Attribution for Midstream Programs

 Final Draft (11/X/2024)

+National Consumer Law Center Comments (submitted by Phil Mosenthal)

 Background:

 Policy Issue #1:

 Current Illinois policy is not finalized on an attribution methodology to apply to midstream energy efficiency programs in determining income eligible (“IE”) participation within midstream energy efficiency electrification (“EEE”) measures.
 For 2023, attribution was allocated per Guidehouse memo shared on 4/17/2024, which used IE Zip codes to allocate IE participation for EEE projects in midstream programs.
 IE is defined for this purpose as an income at or below 80% of the area median income (AMI).
 It is now necessary to determine an attribution methodology for these programs, as at least 25% of total EEE savings must come from electrification of end uses in IE housing.
 The midstream measures have too little information about the end-use customer to directly inform whether the end-use customer is IE. Therefore, using data that can be collected through a midstream program, it is necessary to determine an appropriate methodology to attribute midstream savings to IE and non-IE customers.